-During the teaching and learning activity, students learn to practice global citizenship according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to practice global citizenship according to one of the following levels:

 Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Describe a range of local/national/regional/ global issues relevant to the specific educational/professional context.
 Describe a range of local/national/regional/ global issues relevant to the specific educational/professional context and relate the issues to relevant societal topics.
 Describe a range of local/national/regional/ global issues relevant to the specific educational/professional context and relate the issues to relevant societal and cultural topics in a critical and reflective manner.
 Use knowledge and procedures with basic awareness of the societal and cultural context.
 Use knowledge and procedures with systematic and relevant awareness of the societal and cultural context.
 Use knowledge and procedures with sensitive and critical awareness of the societal and cultural context.
 Act professionally in a given situation, but demonstrate modest sensitivity to societal and cultural dynamics.
 Act professionally in a given situation, and demonstrate the ability to adjust one's own role to societal and cultural dynamics.
 Act professionally in a given situation, and demonstrate the ability to adjust and reflect on one's own role to societal and cultural dynamics.